 Public Safety Dispatchers are responsible for processing emergency and non-emergency calls received via radio and telephone.
 Work involves dispatching police units and other emergency units by radio in response to requests for service according to priorities, providing confidential criminal history data through a computer system and maintaining status and location of mobile units.
-Learn more about become a police dispatcher
+Learn More About Becoming a Public Safety Dispatcher

 Police Records Clerk

 Police Record Clerks perform clerical work to maintain police reports.
 Duties and responsibilities include, but are not limited to maintaining police information files, entering missing persons, stolen property, wanted persons and other information on teletype.
 Records clerks also run records checks and provide information to law enforcement entities.
 Learn more about becoming a Police Records Clerk.

 Police Report Clerk - CARE Operator

 Police Report Clerks perform word processing and clerical work in preparation of police reports.
 Work involves extensive typing while gather information from police and civilians over the phone.
 Other duties include but are not limited to generating computerized police reports, entering uniform crime statistics codes, preparing criminal records to assist police officers and attending training as assigned.
 Learn more.